How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Does each act do its job?

-Whether you think in terms of three acts, four acts, or a different structural framework, the underlying requirement is the same: each major section of the novel needs to escalate the stakes, develop the central conflict, and move the story forward.
+Whether you think in terms of three acts, four acts, or a different structural framework, the underlying requirement is the same.
+Each major section of the novel needs to escalate the stakes, develop the central conflict, and move the story forward.
 Read through your major structural beats.
 Does the midpoint of the novel shift the story in a meaningful way?
 Does the low point before the climax feel earned?
 Does the climax resolve the central conflict that was established in the opening?

 Is the pacing working throughout?